Ayrshire (Earl of Carrick's Own) Yeomanry: 2/1st Ayrshire (Earl of Carrick's Own) Yeomanry

 The 2nd line regiment was formed in 1914.
 In 1915, it was under the command of the 2/1st Lowland Mounted Brigade in Scotland (along with the 2/1st Lanarkshire Yeomanry and the 2/1st Lothians and Border Horse) and by March 1916 was at Dunbar, East Lothian.
 On 31 March 1916, the remaining Mounted Brigades were numbered in a single sequence and the brigade became 20th Mounted Brigade, still at Dunbar under Scottish Command.

 In July 1916, there was a major reorganization of 2nd Line yeomanry units in the United Kingdom.
 All but 12 regiments were converted to cyclists and as a consequence the regiment was dismounted and the brigade converted to 13th Cyclist Brigade.
 Further reorganization in October and November 1916 saw the brigade redesignated as 9th Cyclist Brigade in November, still at Dunbar.

 About May 1918, the brigade moved to Ireland and the regiment was stationed at Omagh, County Tyrone.
 There were no further changes before the end of the war.

 3/1st Ayrshire (Earl of Carrick's Own) Yeomanry

 The 3rd Line regiment was formed in 1915 and in the summer was affiliated to a Reserve Cavalry Regiment at Aldershot.
 In June 1916, it left the Reserve Cavalry Regiment and went to Perth.
 The regiment was disbanded in early 1917 with personnel transferring to the 2nd Line regiment or to the 4th (Reserve) Battalion of the Royal Scots Fusiliers at Catterick.

 Between the wars

 Post war, a commission was set up to consider the shape of the Territorial Force (Territorial Army from 1 October 1921).
-The experience of the First World War made it clear that cavalry was surfeit.
-The commission decided that only the 14 most senior regiments were to be retained as cavalry (though the Lovat Scouts and the Scottish Horse were also to remain mounted as "scouts").
-Eight regiments were converted to Armoured Car Companies of the Royal Tank Corps (RTC), one was reduced to a battery in another regiment, one was absorbed into a local infantry battalion, one became a signals regiment and two were disbanded.
-The remaining 25 regiments were converted to brigades of the Royal Field Artillery between 1920 and 1922.
+The experience of the First World War made it clear that there was a surplus of cavalry.
+The commission decided that only the 14 most senior regiments were to be retained as cavalry.
 As the 7th most senior regiment in the order of precedence, the regiment was retained as horsed cavalry.